Sensex, Nifty close flat; Bharti Airtel, Tata Steel, HDFC Bank, Infosys top losers

 IT shares fell the most with BSE IT index slumping 142 points.

-Market cap of BSE listed firms stood at Rs 231.63 lakh crore .
+Market cap of BSE listed firms stood at Rs 231.63 lakh crore.

+Shrikant Chouhan, executive vice president, equity technical research at Kotak Securities said, "On the first day of the week, the market opened higher on the back of positive sentiment in the global market, however, another round of booking brought the Nifty and Sensex back to the level of 15,650/52,200.
+Based on the daily chart, Nifty/Sensex is entering an interesting phase.
+For almost 27 days, the market has been consolidating within the trading range of 300 points, which is remarkable and indicates a make or break in the near term."

 Market breadth was positive with 2,062 shares rising against 1,262 falling on BSE.
 171 stocks were unchanged.